 So if your looking to start filling your tackle box with lures that are going to help you begin bass fishing, then the lures on this page will give you a solid base and get you started in the right direction.
-And even though this pack of lures are excellent starter lures, they will remain in your tackle box even after you become an expert.
+And even though this list of lures are excellent starter lures, you will still use them even after you become an expert.

 There is no better way to begin bass fishing than with a rubber worm.
 Thats because there is no wrong way to fish it.
 Of course there are better ways than others but really anybody can cast a rubber worm and have a great chance of catching a bass.